 Architectural photography is where I get to marry my left engineering brain with my right artistic side.
-A celebrations of lines, curves and tones.
+A celebration of lines, curves and tones.
 This portfolio of fine art architectural images varies in subject and form as does my photography growth as an artist.
-You will find here images implementing classic Daytime Long Exposure Photography such as the Vancouver or New York Skylines as well as images combing Daytime Long Exposure images with Still Photography (as the Algarve Wind Farms, Portugal) all the way to the other side of the spectrum which portray minimalist abstract panorama images (as the Chase Buildings - Chicago).
+You will find here images implementing classic Daytime Long Exposure Photography such as the Vancouver or New York Skylines as well as images combining Daytime Long Exposure images with Still Photography (as the Algarve Wind Farms, Portugal) all the way to the other side of the spectrum which portray minimalist abstract panorama images (as the Chase Buildings - Chicago).

 Artist Statement – Bridges Portfolio

-The motivation in producing my “Bridges’ portfolio, at essence, comes from my love for the beauty and harmony in nature.
+The motivation in producing my “Bridges’ portfolio, in essence, comes from my love for the beauty and harmony in nature.
 Just as my attraction to engineering came from a deep appreciation of solving human problems with natural designs, capturing engineering elegance on film completes a cycle for this passion for ordinary miracles.
 Only in retrospect could I realize my initial interest in engineering came from this same devotion.

 Of course, then, my path to this project was direct and purposeful as a means to depict engineering marvels that utilize nature’s wisdom.
 I am fascinated with how the beauty, efficiency and simplicity found in nature such of the spider web or conch shell inspires technological design and innovation.
 It is truly awe inspiring when humans cleverly adapt what is already there.